AlfonsoGhislieri/unmatched/backend/README.md

 # Generating requirements

+Using pipreqs, this method is preferred since it only adds packages that are imported in the codebase. **However it does not add packages that are not imported like `coverage` or `psycopg2`, so these need to be manually added.**

 ```
 pip install pipreqs
 pipreqs ./ --ignore .venv
 ```

-# Running db setup script

-Make sure you have postgres or postgress app running

-`bash ./src/scripts/run-populate-db.sh`

-Then create .env file inside of the root and add development database URL
+**Or** using pip freeze, however this leads to a much larger file, and includes all packages in the venv.

 ```
-DATABASE_URL=postgresql+psycopg2://dev_user:dev_password@localhost:5432/unmatched_dev
+pip freeze
 ```

+Add these to requirements.txt

-# Seeding db with csv data
+# Manually populating db with csv data

-Files taken from https://www.umleague.net/fighterstats are stored in data folder these are then used to seed the db data
+Files are downloaded from https://www.umleague.net/fighterstats and stored in different worksheets in an excel file, which lives in the `src/data` folder, these are used to seed the db data.

+**Important:** data is automatically populated into the db from the backend container on startup, but it will only run the script if the file changes (it compares hashes).
+So if you drop tables/make changes and want a fresh db you need to manually run the following script.

 `bash src/scripts/run-populate-db.sh`

 # Running tests

-Backend test suite is setup using pytest run it:
+Backend test suite uses `testcontainers`, requiring no local setup, just use run it with:

 `pytest`